nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - A Command Line Interface (CLI) which allows you to access all __ResiReg__ features by typing.
 - A Graphical User Interface (GUI) that displays the information you need in a grid format.

 > __ResiReg__ is currently a work in progress.
-Here is a low-fidelity mockup of its skeleton.
+Here is a mockup of its skeleton.
 Stay tuned for our progress!
 ![](images/Ui.png)

 ## About this Guide